-Kosovo remained a question mark.
-Some suggested the G8 had done what it could, that Kosovo was moving in the right direction did not need further comment from the G8.
-Others argued it was not done yet and that the international community and the G8 in particular would need to focus on it.
-It was a difficult issue for there was a clear divide in the G8 and one outlier on what the G8 should say.
+Kosovo was an issue on which the EU was expected to lead and carry the load.
+It remained a question mark.
+Some suggested the G8 had done what it could, that Kosovo was moving in the right direction and that it did not need further comment from the G8.
+Others argued the Kosovo transition was not done yet and that the international community and the G8 in particular would need to focus on it.
+It was a difficult issue.
+For there was a clear divide in the G8 and one outlier - Russia - on what the G8 should say.

 The U.S. was prepared to be flexible.
 The Kosovars would soon endorse their constitution.
 There would be continued intra-EU discussions on security forces.
-The U.S. had a strong interest in the state of Kosovo and its independence being secure and recognized.
-The G8 could call for support on recognition of its independence, for a smooth transition of EU forces and for constructive engagement between Kosovars and Serbs.
-With Kosovo's independence successfully the true tension in the G8 was gone, even if differences of opinion remained.
-This was an issue on which the EU was expected to lead and carry the load.
+The U.S. had a strong interest in the state of Kosovo and its independence being secure and internationally recognized.
+The G8 could call for support for recognition of its independence, for a smooth transition of EU forces and for constructive engagement between Kosovars and Serbs.
+With Kosovo's independence successfully proclaimed the true tension in the G8 was gone, even if differences of opinion remained.